It is said that in Japan, about 600,000 head of wild deer have been culled a year as pests.

 which are environmentally friendly.

-We have been using all parts of deer skin exhaustively without removing any portions that could be considered inferior.
-We are able to cover up inferior spots with a coating, but prefer to provide uncoated deer leather.
-You can then enjoy a more natural, smooth texture and a natural transition as the leather ages.
+We use every parts of the deer skin exhaustively without removing any portions that could be considered inferior.
+We are able to cover up inferior spots with a coating, but prefer to provide uncoated deer leather, offering a more natural, smooth texture and a natural transition as the leather ages.

 To maintain this high level of quality, some deer leather may have scrapes or abrasions on the surface, which lend individual character to each product.

-We are using wild deer skins for Portierra deer leather.
-As mentioned above, wild deer skin occasionally has minor damage such as scars and openings from wound.
-However, the softness of deer leather itself is unlike cow leather or pig skin, and long-lasting, so that we have been using deer leather as high-ranking leather for many years.
+We use wild deer skins for Portierra deer leather.
+As mentioned above, wild deer skin occasionally has minor damage such as scars and openings from wounds.
+However, the softness of deer leather itself is unlike cow leather or pig skin, and is long-lasting.
+For that reason we have been using deer leather as high-grade leather for many years.

 Portierra White (undyed) tenderized finish

 Portierra Natural (botanical tannin) tenderized finish

 Portierra Yellow (synthetic dye) tenderized finish